 What is cozy in Colorado and Illinois?

 Julie Augustyn of Fashion, Trends and Friends calls Illinois her home state.
-Here you have humid continental climate (see post at the link for details on the weather).
-She shows how she layers for comfort.
+She layers for comfort to create enough insulation in the weather conditions of this humid continental climate (see post for details on the weather and more looks).

-As you see when looking at the above examples, what a person considers to be cozy strongly depends on the ambient humidity, temperature and wind conditions of the environment they live in.
+The above examples showed that what a person considers to be cozy strongly depends on the ambient humidity, temperature and wind conditions of the environment they live in.
 Nina and I demonstrated already last February how different a spring work outfit is in the South vs. North.

 40 to 50F (5 to 10oC)